 Most of the Boards we work with mention the word ‘trust’ at some point.
 Either trust has been lost during a dispute or difficult meeting, or trust has never been built up in the first place.

-Our top 6 tips for developing and maintaining trust in the Boardroom:
+Our top 6 tips to Build Trust in the Boardroom:

 - Induction – when a new Board member joins the team, it’s important that relationships are developed with all of their colleagues as soon as possible.
 Creating some social time before, during or after their first Board meeting can be helpful to allow for casual conversation, perhaps over a meal.